0LNetworkCommunity/libra-legacy-v6/ol/documentation/move-dev/writing_and_publishing_thirdparty_modules.md

 ## Functional Tests
 ---
 ### Testing
->The Move test runner leverages the Rust test infrastructure (cargo test) where we can run all tests, or filenames which match a keyword: e.g cargo test persist will run persistence_demo.move.
+>The Move test runner leverages the Rust test infrastructure (cargo test) where we can run all tests, or filenames which match a keyword: e.g cargo test persist will run persistence.move.

 Functional tests can be found in  ```<path/to/ol>/language/move-lang/functional_tests/test/move ```

 Functional tests for a move module are ran in a script.
 Move scripts and modules can be combined into a single file or separated.

 **Combined Persistence-demo:**
 ```shell script